Borknab/cs4245-project/docs/index.md

 </p>

 <p align="justify">
 The reason for testing a GRU based network is because it has the potential to outperform an LSTM based network in certain scenarios.
 This is because a GRU is a simpler architecture.
 A GRU has two gates, update and reset, which control the flow of information.
-Therefore GRUs can be computationally more efficient and easier to train.
-Therefore GRUs exhibit better performance on tasks that require modeling short-term dependencies.
+Therefore, GRUs can be computationally more efficient and easier to train Consequently, GRUs exhibit better performance on tasks that require modeling short-term dependencies.
 Due to having fewer parameters, GRUs can capture important patterns in data quicker, enabling faster learning and better generalization.
 </p>

 ### Tranformer Architecture